Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Global Illumination IRONCAD

-The area around GI is vast and wide and almost requires its own separate guide for deeper explanation.
-The concept is not unique to IRONCAD like much else covered in this guide.
-But a general rock concept in rendering and animation.
-This video will give you a broad understanding if you really want to delve into the world of rendering and GI:
+The area around GI is large and broad and almost requires its own separate guide for deeper explanation.
+The concept is not unique to IRONCAD, like many other things covered in this guide, but a general one in rendering and animation.
+This movie will give you a broad understanding if you really want to geek out on the world of rendering and GI:

 Training material